sonnybrakes/owen-benjamin/speaking truth.md

         speak the truth
         don't bear false witness
-        yes is yes, no is no
+        yes is yes and no is no
         because when you do that you are so strong when these shame squads come, and they say what if Owen's friend tricked him?